keenanwoodall/asterboids/README.md

 ![trail advect](https://github.com/keenanwoodall/asterboid/assets/9631530/7527bc30-37eb-4fc2-9095-b0236af5b264)

 I actually think it looks good as-is, but as a final step I wanted the smoke to disperse over time.
 Rather than adding a blur pass, I'm simply setting the filter-mode of the trail render-texture to BILINEAR.
-This "blurs" each sample a softens the smoke over time.
+This "blurs" each sample, softening the smoke over time.

 ![trail disperse](https://github.com/keenanwoodall/asterboid/assets/9631530/b66b1d72-28b2-4b38-8e7e-4355a6b8e1b6)